 - If your claim is denied, we recommend contacting your state unemployment office again to ensure they are properly equipped to handle your individual situation.

-What the CARES Act includes for Unemployment Benefits:
+What the CARES Act (March 2020) included for Unemployment Benefits:

 - $250 billion to expand unemployment benefits